-When you think about what makes a great chicken wing, a few things come to mind: crunchiness, buttery buffalo sauce, aesthetically pleasing grill marks, the words "lemon pepper," and, inevitably, taking a shower with a small mountain of Wet-Naps.
-But whatever kind of wing you’re in the mood for, chances are, it’s probably on this list.
-Here are nine of our favorites around the city.
+When you think about what makes a great chicken wing, a few things come to mind: crunchiness, aesthetically pleasing grill marks, the words "lemon pepper," and, inevitably, taking a shower with a small mountain of Wet-Naps.
+But whatever kind of wing you’re in the mood for—whether it's a sweet and spicy stunner from a Chinese, Korean, or Thai spot, or buffalo-drenched sports bar sustenance—chances are, it’s probably on this list.
+Here are some of our favorites around the city.

 Hot Sauce and Panko in Russian Hill runs a tight chicken wing to-go operation and we’re eternally grateful for it.
 The wings are incredible, hard stop.
 An order comes with five pieces for $7.89 (the $12.59 special includes a sweet Belgian waffle).
 They also have a ton of flavors to choose from, but some of our favorites include salt and pepper, the “green” with cilantro, and Korean-style wings slathered in gochujang.
 Heads up, sauces are 75 cents extra.

 The chicken wings from this casual Korean spot are drenched in a thick, spicy-sweet sauce that pools at the bottom of the bowl like the world’s most delicious puddle.
 Even though each wing is well-coated, it still retains its crunch, which is one of the key factors to wing greatness.
-Another?
-The fact that the meat pulls right off the bone.
+The other factor this spot nails?
+Meat that pulls right off the bone.
 We brave the line at this always-packed Sunset restaurant for this dish alone—and you should, too.